 Before putting the tools back into the fireplace, remove the ashes first from the firebox and inspect the flue for good operation.

-Once you’ve finished cleaning and polishing the tolls, replace them.
+Once you’ve finished cleaning and polishing the tools, put them back properly.
 This procedure should be performed multiple times a year, at least once every quarter, or even more often if the fireplace is used regularly.
 Maintaining the andirons, grate, and other tools clean and clear of ash and dust helps improve the efficiency of your fireplace.
 It will also remove the risk of harmful creosote buildup, a leading cause of fireplace and house fires.

 Inspect the andirons as well to see if they need to be changed.
 Because the andirons are built of solid and lasting materials, they should not need to be replaced unless there is a factory or manufacturer’s problem.